13 Easy Ways to Dehumidify Your House without a Dehumidifier

 The best way to dehumidify your home is to find the source which is creating the humidity and eliminate or reduce it if possible.

 For this, most of us plan to use a dehumidifier as a quick solution.
-However, do remember that running a dehumidifier can jack up your electricity bill.
+However, do remember that running a dehumidifier in every room can jack up your electricity bill.

 This is why you may need to find the source of the humidity and use simple, less expensive alternative methods to reduce the amount of moisture in the air.

-What follows are eleven simple, inexpensive methods for keeping the humidity down in your home without actually using a dehumidifier.
+What follows are thirteen simple, inexpensive methods for keeping the humidity down in your home without actually using a dehumidifier.

 1- Open a Window